PhilStollery/DP-070-Migrate-Open-Source-Workloads-to-Azure/instructions/Lab-02.md

     ```bash
     dotnet run
     ```

+    The app should display the same results as before, except that it is now retrieving the data from the database running in Azure.

    You have now migrated your database to Azure Database for MySQL, and reconfigured your application to use the new database.